peteroupc/CBOR/README.md

 - CBORObject's one-argument Add method now adds CBORObject.Null if passed null, rather than throwing an exception.

+**NOTE**: In the "2.0" tag for this repository, the file `DataUtilities.cs` should be copied from the `PeterO` directory to the root directory for this repository, in order for the CBORDocs and CBORDocs2 projects to build.
+This issue may probably exist in other older versions as well.

 In version 1.3:

 - Added a CompareToIgnoreTags method to CBORObject